How to Create an Instagram Business Account [Step by Step Guide]

 What kind of content is that?
 Keep reading.

-We all know that eCommerce sites should have legit product photos and comprehensive product descriptions.Those images are key to selling online… inside your own online store.
+We all know that eCommerce sites should have great product photography and comprehensive product descriptions.Those images are key to selling online… inside your own online store.
 But Instagram is a bit different.
 Those product photos on white backgrounds won’t fly there.

 Everyone knows that blurry, badly-lit images won’t do.
 Keep in mind that people come to this platform to satisfy their hunger for visual pleasures.